What devices do I need to connect sensors with the cloud?

 Does the Box support wifi or cellular?

 Currently not.
 Most customers with this requirement use a third party wifi or cellular router which connects to the CloudRail.Box via Ethernet.
-We plan to release a version with build in wireless technology later this year.
+We have good experience with devices by Teltonika like the RUT240.

 What sensors are compatible?